agiliq/agiliq-jekyll/_posts/2020-05-23-building-structural-directives-in-angular.md

 </ng-template>
 ```
 ### Creating structural directive
 Now that we know how `ngIf` works, we will create a custom structural directive which will be opposite to `ngIf`.
-That means, this directive will remove the element from the DOM if the conditiion if true.
+That means, this directive will remove the element from the DOM if the conditiion is true.

 create a file named `customcondition.directive.ts` and add the following code
 ```js